isabella232/data-box-samples/multipleDataBoxExportScript/README.md

 - When run on a local machine, this script can take >5 mins per 1 million blobs depending on network speed.

 [Overview of Azure Virtual Machines](https://docs.microsoft.com/azure/virtual-machines/windows/overview)

+### Resuming the script
+In the event where this script fails due to a network interruption or some other issue, you can resume the job from a checkpoint.
+If you rerun a script that previously failed you will be prompted with `"Would you like to load from checkpoint for previous job ran at <datetime of previous run>?
+(Y)/N"`.
+If `"Y"`, the job will resume.
+If `"N"` the job will start over.

 ## Sample output